sahilrajpurkar03/Master-Thesis/README.md

        └── ...
 ```

-Convert YOLO to COCO format:
+To convert YOLO annotations to COCO format for Detectron2, run:
 ```bash
 cd 02_DataPreprocessing/Detectron2/
 python3 yolo_to_coco.py